duskfallcrew/HuggingFace_Backup/README.md

 10 Updated Colab to mostly match Jupyter, and fixed both folder uploaders to have extra functions thanks to Chat GPT.

+11 Removed transformers, the edition of the Jupyter notebook that HAS this update is in a zip file since i uploaded to Civitai first.

 -----------------